 My 19th visit was on the 19th of Nov, my 20th on the 20th and my 21st on the 21st.
 I did not plan this, but it must mean something and I hope it's good.

+So, my 21st visit: I arrive 45 min early; my best guess at the service's start time is a little off.
+(Times are not posted outside church, no website and no one answering phones.)
+But I don't mind hanging out in the sanctuary's cozy second floor balcony, one bit.
 The building is as grandly designed as a huge cavernous cathedral might be, but is much more intimate in scale.
 Best of both.
 Graceful, dark wood everywhere.
 The opposing walls of the building, each sporting a tremendous, classic Pittsburgh Gothic rose-style stained glass window, are close enough together for me to feel that, from my seat in the balcony, I'm catching the ends of glowing rays from both.
 Next to me, curiously, is an old movie-theater-style red popcorn-popper cart, with its huge ridiculous, functionless wheels, the plexi-windows still yellow-oil-coated from its last use, probably years ago.
 Pittsburgh moments such as these come too few and far between, for me.

-between sips of my decaf that I was kindly offered on the way up.
+I relish my gift of 45 minutes of drawing, photo and thinking-time (almost snoozing with my eyes open), between sips of my decaf that I was kindly offered on the way up.
 Eventually I come to realize that the balconies are not used for seating during services these days.
 Since I'm here to mingle, at 11:00 I descend the stairs and settle into a first-floor pew.
 An animated congregation-member takes the pulpit to casually call for news and chatting... to hold our attention... to kill time, until Reverend Brian is able to arrive, he wryly admits.

 "I dunno," he says toward the end of his monologue, "I just LIKE Sundays."